cchdo/usgoship.ucsd.edu/about.md

 investigators are making at least some of their data available rapidly, similar to the U.S. policy.

-## APPLICATION OF THE DATA POLICY - TIMELINE
+## Application Of The Data Policy - Timeline

 The "early release" data policy applies to all measurements in the core program for repeat hydrography, including both Levels 1 and 2 (see core